JesseEmond/blitz-2021-chal/README.md

 Funnily enough, at some point a member of the `PinaAplle` team reached out and asked us what language we were using, to which we replied `...
 Python, you?`, to which they replied `...
 Python`, and we both knew exactly what we meant by that. :)

+We noticed that the testing harness was capable of requesting all the challenges through a "keep-alive" HTTP connection, so we changed our implementation just enough to support that and save just a tiny bit on the TCP overhead.

-From there, the fact that we had to read/write more than a megabyte of data for some challenges (e.g. `2*100k ints for queries` with a lot of separators) meant that we would need more than one socket read so it would probably be worth trying to process the input by chunks so that while we parse, more data can be buferred by the kernel.
-The usual approache for this is a state machine.
+From there, the fact that we had to read/write more than a megabyte of data for some challenges (e.g. `2*100k ints for queries` with a lot of separators) meant that we would need more than one socket read, so it would probably be worth trying to process the input by chunks so that while we parse, more data can be buffered by the kernel.
+The usual approache for such a parser is a state machine.

 On our first attempt we had a hand crafted switch-based implementation, but that turned out to be pretty bad in terms of branch prediction and ended up being not as fast as we hoped.
-After a few iterations on it, we scraped it and ended up using [Ragel](http://www.colm.net/open-source/ragel/) to generate a goto-based implementation with the challenge JSON assumptions backed in which, this time, performed really well with branch prediction.
+After a few iterations on it, we scraped it and ended up using [Ragel](http://www.colm.net/open-source/ragel/) to generate a goto-based implementation with the challenge JSON assumptions backed in which, this time, performed really well on the CPU due to the close relationship between the current state and the instruction pointer.

 Here's what the final challenge parser state machine looks like: